 Colombian composer/sound maker James Diaz, currently based in New York and Philadelphia, composes music that strives to create unique sonic textures, sound masses, and interactive environments.
 His music includes interdisciplinary projects that explore the potential of electroacoustic and mixed media settings.
 Deeply influenced by the concept of psychedelia, and psychedelic rock bands, his music also draws from elements of architecture, Latin-America landscapes, and photography.

-Serving as the 2019 composer-in-residence for the Medellin Philharmonic, James recently premiered "RETRO", a concerto for orchestra and electronics.
-Currently, James is working on commissions and collaborations with Sō Percussion, and Unheard-of//ensemble, as well as on the production of his conceptual album for violin.
-Additionally, as part of the DeGaetano Composition Institute, he composed "Behind a wall of illusions" for the Orchestra of St. Luke's.
-Similarly, his orchestral piece "Frack[in]g" was awarded the 2018 Bogotá Philharmonic Prize in Composition.
+Serving as the 2019 composer-in-residence for the Medellin Philharmonic, James premiered "RETRO", a concerto for orchestra and electronics.
+Currently, James is working on collaborations and commissions with Sō Percussion, and Unheard-of//ensemble, as well as on the production of his conceptual album for violin in collaboration with Julia Suh.